Annette Gagliardi tends her own gardens, which host vegetables, berries, herbs, and many flowers. She is an author, poet, and teacher.

 - Next, clean and prepare the jars.
 You will need 7 to 9 one-cup jelly jars.
 Bring a pot of regular water to a boil, and fill each jar with boiling water, being careful not to spill.
 I place the jars on a kitchen towel to soak up any spills, to keep the jars from sliding on the counter, and to provide a bit of cushion for the jars.
 Place all the jar lids into a bowl, and cover with boiled water.
 Now, you are ready to make the jelly.

 - Put the tisane into a large pot or Dutch oven.
-Add a box of to the tisane.
-Also add, 1 tsp butter, 1 tsp lemon juice (I use Real Lemon, which is sold in many stores).
+Add a box of Sure-Jell to the tisane.
+Also add 1 tsp butter and 1 tsp lemon juice (I use Real Lemon, which is sold in many stores).
 Then turn the fire on under the pot and begin cooking it, stirring continuously.
-Sure-Jell

 - Measure out 6 cups of sugar, and have it ready in a bowl.